 Oslo has a rich blend of culture and modernism.
 If you want to immerse yourself in the picturesque environs of Oslo, then it would be ideal to rent a car and explore the city at your own pace.
-Get ready to strap on your seat belts and discover the city with these rental tips in Oslo.
+Get ready to strap on seat belts and discover the city with these rental tips in Oslo.

-You can rent the car from car rental companies in Oslo, Norway like Europcar, Avis, and Hertz.
+One can rent the car from car rental companies in Oslo, Norway like Europcar, Avis, and Hertz.
 You will need to be 21-years old to rent a car and may have to pay a surcharge if you are under 25-years.

 2. Make a note that the seat belts are fitted, as seat belts are compulsory.